UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 Notes:
 Essentially,
-computing is about humans communicating with the computer to modulate flows of current in the hardware.
+computing is about humans communicating with machines to modulate flows of current in the hardware.
 Early examples of human computer communication were quite primitive and included actually disconnecting a wire and connecting it again in a different spot.